japleitez/peecko-api-doc/README.md

 The service adds the specified video to the playlist and returns the updated playlist.
 The new video appears at the end of the list.
 **Note** if you add a video that does not exist, the services does not raise an error and returns the existing playlist.

+The playlist is represented by a linked list of video nodes where:
+- the node's code is the video reference
+- the node's previous points to the previous node in the linked list
+- the node's next points to the next node in the linked list **Note:** this means that the first node's previous is null and the last's next is null

 ```json

 {